KUHLwasStolen/mafl-library/README.md

 To get a detailed list of features run `mafl --help` after the [installation](#installing).
 The following list provides a short and comprehensive overview.
+And for an in-depth tutorial/explanation on how to use all features take a look into the [examples folder](/examples/).
+*(Or follow the links in the following features list)*

 ### Mathematics